castorini/anserini/docs/regressions/regressions-dl20-passage-openai-ada2.md

 | [DL20 (Passage)](https://trec.nist.gov/data/deep2020.html)                                                   | 0.867     |

 Note that due to the non-deterministic nature of HNSW indexing, results may differ slightly between each experimental run.
-Nevertheless, scores are generally stable to the third digit after the decimal point.
+Nevertheless, scores are generally within 0.005 of the reference values recorded in [our YAML configuration file](../../src/main/resources/regression/dl20-passage-openai-ada2.yaml).

 Also note that retrieval metrics are computed to depth 1000 hits per query (as opposed to 100 hits per query for document ranking).
 Also, for computing nDCG, remember that we keep qrels of _all_ relevance grades, whereas for other metrics (e.g., AP), relevance grade 1 is considered not relevant (i.e., use the `-l 2` option in `trec_eval`).